Uploading a Golem image

 Once your image is built and tested we can push it to a remote repository so that it becomes available to providers within the Golem network.

 For the sake of simplicity, we're currently using a freely-accessible repository that everybody can push into without any special requirements.
+This repository is managed by Golem Factory.

 This is likely to change in the future, making it decentralized and adding an appropriate block-listing mechanism.

-To push the image we use the same command that was used for conversion, adding the --push flag to it:
+To push the image we use the same command that was used for conversion, adding the

-gvmkit-build golemfactory/blender:demo --push
+gvmkit-build golem-example:latest --push

-You need to call the above command from a directory which contains your converted .gvmi image file.
+You need to call the above command from a directory which contains your converted

 In other words, it's currently not possible to convert and push an image with a single command - these need to be two separate steps.